 (Clinical Trial NCT01471067 – “Cord Blood Fucosylation to Enhance Homing and Engraftment in Patients With Hematologic Malignancies“

-- Dimethyl Prostaglandin E2 (PGE2) – PGE2 regulates the Wnt pathway in hematopoietic stem and progenitor cells (HSPCs), which has led Fate Therapeutics to explore PGE2 mediated ex vivo expansion of umbilical cord blood stem cells.
+- Dimethyl Prostaglandin E2 – This approach by Fate Therapeutics regulates the Wnt pathway in hematopoietic stem and progenitor cells (HSPCs), which has led the company to explore it for ex vivo expansion of umbilical cord blood stem cells.

 (Clinical Trial NCT01527838 – “Single Treatment With FT1050 of an Ex-vivo Modulated Umbilical Cord Blood Unit“)

 - MGTA-456 – MGTA-456 is a clinical-stage program in-licensed by Magenta from Novartis

 , formerly HSC835.
 According to Magenta: “Early results published in Science demonstrated the ability of MGTA-456 to significantly increase the number of umbilical cord blood stem cells.
 Clinical results reported in Cell Stem Cell demonstrated that this approach yielded an increased expansion of stem cells.”